Dreyyyyy/Dreyyyyy/README.md

 # About Me:
-I’m currently working on GoBrunch and studying Computer Science at UTFPR,<br>Currently learning about Cyber Security, neovim and MCP,<br>Ask me about ML,Web Dev or Cyber Security related topics.
+I’m currently working on GoBrunch and studying Computer Science at UTFPR,<br>Currently learning about Cyber Security, neovim and MCP,<br>Ask me about ML, Web Dev or Cyber Security related topics.

 ## Socials: